 Beatriz Haddad Maia vs. Danielle Collins: Prediction and Match Betting Odds | Abierto Guadalajara

-Beatriz Haddad Maia (No. 20 ranking) will meet Danielle Collins (No. 43) in the Round of 64 of the Abierto Guadalajara on Sunday, September 17.
+No. 20-ranked Beatriz Haddad Maia will take on No. 43 Danielle Collins in the Abierto Guadalajara Round of 64 on Monday, September 18.

-In this Round of 64 match against Haddad Maia (+135), Collins is favored to win with -175 odds.
+In the Round of 64, Collins is favored over Haddad Maia, with -175 odds compared to the underdog's +135.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!